Alicja-Malinowska/Cat-ch3_game/README.md

 ## UX

+The target audience for this application are mobile phone users.
+The game is simple so it is expected to be played on a mobile device when a user wants quick entertainment to which does not have to commit a lot of time.
+For example, to play on a bus, during lunch break etc. For this reason, the size of the game is designed to fit in a mobile device screen and take up the majority of it.
+However, the game can be played on any device.

+The cat theme is there to make the game more funny and it is mostly targeted at the people who like cats and/or are frequent users of websites with memes etc, which are full of funny cats.

+The name of the game was designed to be a word play, as the type of the game is match-3, but the theme is cats, which you should 'catch' on the board to win.

+This is a single page application with a simple design, so that the game window is the most important part of the website.
+The user can immediately start playing the game or they may choose to read the intructions first.
+The instructions are available at any stage of the game.
+It is also easy and straight-forward to restart the game or start a new one after finishing.

 ### User stories

 * As a player I want to have instructions always available so I can refer to them at any stage of the game
 * As a player I want to see a 'Play' button so I can start the game whenever I am ready
-* As a mobile user I want to have the game area fill most of my screen so I the game is big enough for me to play comfortably
+* As a mobile user I want to have the game area fill most of my screen so the game is big enough for me to play comfortably
 * As a player I want to to be able to click the tiles so I can move them
 * As a player I want to see a move couter so I know how many moves I have left
 * As a player I want to see a point counter so I know how many points I have earned